Classified of Reinforced Cement Concrete Floors

-- Due to that mild steel bars reinforcement to place at this bottom of each slab, Having a shadow clear cover of 20 mm.
+- Due to that mild steel bars reinforcement to place at the bottom of each slab, Having a shadow clear cover of 20 mm.

-- Such a slab is known as one way reinforced slab.
+- Such a slab is known as way reinforced slab.

 - So slabs do quite suitable also economical for spans up to 5.0 m.